 In some circumstances, a child automatically “acquires” citizenship even though that child was born outside the United States.
 At least one parent needs to be a U.S. citizen at the time of the child’s birth and several other conditions must be met.
 When this child marries and has children, those children may also acquire U.S. citizenship at birth.
 The ways a child can become a U.S. citizen through acquisition generally include:

 To obtain official documentation from the U.S. government that a person acquired U.S. citizenship through one of the above methods, the applicant must file Form N-600, Application for Certificate of Citizenship.
 The laws have changed several times over the years.
-You’ll need to research the law that was in effect on the date of the child’s birth (and the parents’ birth, if grandparents were U.S. citizens).
-Check eligibility for free by starting the application on CitizenPath.
-Or, you can learn more on the USCIS website.
+Therefore, you’ll need to research the law that was in effect on the date of the child’s birth (and the parents’ birth, if grandparents were U.S. citizens).
+Or check your eligibility for free by starting the application on CitizenPath.
 It can get complicated.
 If you are unsure or have a complicated situation, seek the assistance of an experienced immigration attorney that can guide you through this process.

 Citizenship through Derivation